 Last week, I was juggling several different articles for two different employee publications.
-One memorable piece started off with three interviews, four people to quote and three pages of notes.
+One somewhat daunting piece started off with three interviews, four people to quote and three pages of notes.
 I had 1,500 words to boil down into 500, a process I like to call spinning straw into gold.

 If you’re faced with a similar task, you might find my method helpful:

-- Print out a copy of the raw notes before getting to work.
-Then, if the client later requests more detail in a certain area or has a question, you’re better equipped to respond.
+- Save or print out a copy of the raw notes before getting to work.
+Then, if the client later requests more detail in a certain area or has a question, you can easily respond.

-- Now, cut and paste.
+- Now, save a second version that you will cut and paste.
 Find the best comment/most interesting statement/piece of information most critical to know and put it first.
 Build your lead around this.

 - Organize the comments.
 If several people have talked about the same thing, move the comments to a common “holding pen” section.
 Identify who said what with initials or first name at the beginning of the line.

-- If you’re struggling with the lead, warm up elsewhere by condensing comments from what is usually a rambling couple of sentences into a concise statement.
+- If you’re struggling with the lead, warm up elsewhere by condensing comments from what are often rambling sentences into a concise statement.
+(Sometimes I simply write “Clever comment here,” and move on to the rest.)
 When you’re ready, go back to the lead.